AUDIO MASTERING, SIMPLY EXPLAINED

 BY CJ JACOBSON

 If you clicked on this blog and you are reading this, then I bet you have read many blogs and articles pertaining to audio mastering and you are still confused.
-We all were confused at one point and this is why i'm going to explain it in a dumb downed language.
+We all were confused at one point and this is why I'm going to explain it in a dumb downed language.
 You basically have 4 stages of music production, writing/arranging, recording, mixing and mastering.
-In my opinion, mastering is the most important, if you wan tot stand out among the rest.
+In my opinion, mastering is the most important, if you want it to stand out among the rest.

 - Where you take the stereo mix and fix any Frequency (EQ) deficiencies it may have.